 - RSA (Remote Secured Access) works well, but can be costly to manage a dedicated server as well as key fobs, and phones as employees change.

 Even though most EHR vendors provide patient portals, specific security measures are needed to ensure privacy.
 An experienced IT vendor can configure secured access through the firewall, establish SSL security (encryption), and isolate the web server away from the production database server.

 Sending protected health information by regular email is not HIPAA compliant, but desktop email encryption solutions are becoming increasingly popular.
 These solutions allow practices to send patients emails that give them instructions to go to a secured site and retrieve the emailed information.
 IT companies that specialize in healthcare can offer assistance.

-While cyber-security is critical to safeguarding sensitive information, medical practices can have many other vulnerabilities.
-Mobile devices must be secured and password protected, and back up media locked away.
+While cyber security is critical to safeguarding sensitive information, medical practices can have many other vulnerabilities.
+Mobile devices must be secured and password protected, and back up media protection.
 Prevention measures can offer peace of mind.